Vegetable Rice with Saffron Harissa Spice Mix

 - Wash and soak rice for 10 to 15 minutes and sieve the water before cooking.

-- Now take a blender and blend well the chopped tinned tomatoes, harissa paste, garlic cloves, tomato paste and vegetable or chicken stock cube to make a smooth paste.
+- Now take a blender and blend well the chopped tinned tomatoes, harissa spice mix, garlic cloves, tomato paste and vegetable or chicken stock cube to make a smooth paste.

 - Take a heavy-bottomed wok or saucepan, and heat 2 tablespoons of oil or ghee on medium heat.
 Now add the quartered or sliced onions and fry them for about 7 to 8 minutes until they become translucent or achieve a nice golden brown colour.